5 Amazing Things to Do in Iceland in Winter (Epic Experiences!)

 There are several places in Iceland where you can visit ice caves:

 The most popular tours to the natural ice caves go to Vatnajokull Glacier in South East Iceland.
-The best natural ice cave tours leave from Skaftafell or from Jokulsarlon – take a look at availability and if you want to do it, book well in advance.
+The best natural ice cave tours depart from Jokulsarlon.
+Check the availability, and if you decide to do it, book well in advance.

 Langjokull Glacier in South West Iceland has a man-made ice tunnel that you can visit the whole year round.
-There is now also this highly-rated monster truck tour that brings you to a natural ice cave that has been discovered here recently.
+Recently, a natural ice cave has been discovered in this area as well; you can visit it with this highly-rated monster truck tour.

-Katla Glacier in south Iceland has a natural ice cave that is accessible in the summer (see tours, also from Reykjavik).
+Katla Glacier in southern Iceland has a natural ice cave that is accessible even in the summer.
+You can only visit with guided tours, from Vik or Reykjavik.

-TIP: Note that ice-caving tours in Iceland are extremely popular and are often fully booked long in advance.
+TIP: Note that ic cave tours in Iceland are extremely popular and are often fully booked long in advance.
 So if you are traveling to Iceland in winter, this is one experience you definitely want to book beforehand.
+Check the best options here.

 4. Go Glacier Hiking